MIT-PAC/tc-public/eng-docs/cdm-ingestor.md

 Note: The last command should be run in a manner such that it will continue to run after logout (`tmux` or `screen` are nice).

+We have also created shortcut scripts in the `~/ta1-integration-clearscope` directory of each ingestor machine for running the ingestor with the respective kakfa address.
+Run these scripts with:

+`$ source ~/ta1-integration-clearscope/ingestor-kafka-[ripe,adapt,marple]`

 #### Kafta Addresses for TA2 Teams

 * RIPE Kafka cluster:   10.0.50.9:9092